About the CGRS

 The CGRS is responsible for granting refugee status or subsidiary protection status but does not recognise stateless persons.

-Stateless persons can obtain recognition by submitting a unilateral petition to the family court at their place of residence.
 The CGRS supplies documents of civil status to recognised stateless persons.

 Processing visa requests